Norovirus leads to cancelled operations at St Mary's Hospital

 Five ward areas are currently closed, with around one fifth of the trust's 236 hospital beds affected.

-The hospital said patients and staff had experienced symptoms of the highly contagious diarrhoea and vomiting bug.'Essential visiting'
+The hospital said patients and staff had experienced symptoms of the highly contagious diarrhoea and vomiting bug.

 The main wards affected are the Appley, Whippingham and St Helens.